Master of Science in Epidemiology Faculty

 Valeriy R. Korostyshevsky, Ph.D.

 Dr. Korostyshevskiy received his Ph.D. in Applied Mathematics from the University of Maryland, Baltimore County.
-Prior to becoming a faculty member in the Department of Biostatistics, Bioinformatics, and Biomathematics he worked as a postdoctoral fellow.
-His research interests include nonlinear differential equations applied to metabolic pathway analysis, biomedical image analysis, robust computations for big data sets.
-Dr. Korostyshevskiy is involved in collaborative research work with scientists from the Medical Center and the Lombardi Comprehensive Cancer Center.
-His teaching interests are Probability Theory, Consulting, Applied Linear Models and Regulatory Science.
+Prior to becoming a faculty member in the Department of Biostatistics, Bioinformatics, and Biomathematics he worked as a postdoctoral fellow developing methods for computational analysis or proteomic data.
+His current research interests include confirmatory basket trial designs, tumor growth dynamics, biomedical image analysis.
+Dr. Korostyshevskiy is involved in collaborative research work with scientists from the Medical Center and the Lombardi Comprehensive Cancer Center; he also provides consulting services to GUSOM students and beyond.
+His teaching interests are Probability Theory, Quantitative Data Analysis, Statistical Software, Applied Linear Models, Ethics and Communication in Statistical Research.
 [Core Biostatistics]

 Christopher A. Loffredo, Ph.D.